Optimum Youth Equestrian Scholarship

 - which areas of riding or horsemanship are you most interested in learning more about or seeking connections to

-Email applications to email@example.com by January 15, 2021.
 After the application deadline, the scholarship board will review the applications and select one awardee based on the clarity of the applicant’s goals and proposed use of the funding.
-The award winner will be announced by February 16th and all applicants will receive notifications of their matching mentor(s) by the same date with instructions on how to contact and schedule a virtual meeting with a mentor.
+The award winner will be announced by August 16th and all applicants will receive notifications of their matching mentor(s) by the same date with instructions on how to contact and schedule a virtual meeting with a mentor.
 Applicants are welcome to reapply in future award cycles.

 Download application here

 About Our Mentors

 All applicants will be matched with at least one mentor who will be asked to meet virtually with the youth applicant at least once.
 Ongoing communication will be up to the mentor and the applicant to decide upon, but our goal is that within these meetings, mentors can provide perspective on career choices, share resources and ideas to help further that applicant’s riding goals, or even connect applicants with potential opportunities within the mentor’s circle– opening doors for connections that lead to internships, jobs, or meetings with helpful horse people from the applicant’s area.